 - Policy numbers for any current health plan

-Can things change under a new administration?
+Can things change under the new administration?

-If you’ve heard in the news that President-elect Trump and Congress are talking about repealing the ACA, you may be wondering if your health care will change.
+If you’ve heard in the news that President Trump and Congress are talking about repealing the ACA, you may be wondering if your health care will change.
 The short answer?
-It’s possible, but it’s very unlikely that 2017 coverage will be affected.
+It’s possible, but it’s unlikely that 2017 coverage will be affected.
 For now, the Marketplace remains unchanged and open for business.
 Getting covered now will safeguard you from medical debt if something unexpected happens, and you’ll be able to take advantage of benefits like free preventive care.

 Log on to HealthCare.gov, see what discounts you’re eligible for, shop and compare prices, and choose a plan that fits your budget and your needs.
 Your health and your wallet will thank you.

 This article was written by Adriana Scott, Engagement & Storybank Coordinator for Young Invincibles, a Millennial research and advocacy organization focused on expanding economic opportunity for young adults.
 To learn more visit www.YoungInvincibles.org and follow them on Twitter @YoungInvincible.